 Step by Step: How the Process Works

 Getting a compromise approved is not a handshake deal.
-Arizona requires a formal procedure with three distinct steps, each designed to protect the interests of everyone affected by the agreement.
+Arizona requires a formal process with three distinct steps.
+Each step protects the interests of everyone affected by the agreement, including the surviving spouse and any minor children.

 The terms of the compromise shall be set forth in an agreement in writing which shall be executed by all competent persons and parents acting for any minor child having beneficial interests or having claims which will or may be affected by the compromise.

 A.R.S. § 14-3952(1)First, the terms go into a written agreement signed by all competent parties.
 Parents sign on behalf of minor children who have beneficial interests.
-If someone cannot be identified or located, their signature is not required, but the court will still evaluate whether the agreement is fair to their interests.
+If someone cannot be identified or located, their signature is not required.
+The court will still evaluate whether the agreement is fair to their interests.

 Court Review and the "Just and Reasonable" Standard